 - Very little urine, a sign of dehydration

-- Trouble breathing or swallowing -- call 911 immediately
+- Trouble breathing or swallowing – call 911 right away

-Also call if your symptoms don't go away after 4 to 6 weeks.
-You could have another type of infection besides mononucleosis.
+Also call if your symptoms don't go away after 4-6 weeks.
+You could have another type of infection.

 Other Diseases Caused by EBV